 Otherwise, you might be left to pick up the pieces of your dismantled life.

-Being a doctor is a good thing, but “like money it is not the end all, be all.”
-You must root yourselves in things of substance.
+Being a doctor is a good thing.
+However, you must root yourselves in things of substance.
 Not in idols that will forget you the moment that you least expect it.
-We know that the hospital won’t love us back.
+We know that hospitals won’t always love us back.
 Therefore, we must not lose our identity within its walls.

 Physician, do you know thyself?